carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 the specified segment.
 LLVM address space 0 is the default address space, which includes the stack, and any unqualified memory accesses in a program.
 Address spaces 1-255 are currently reserved for user-defined code.
-The GS-segment is represented by address space 256, while the FS-segment is represented by address space 257.
+The GS-segment is represented by address space 256, the FS-segment is represented by address space 257, and the SS-segment is represented by address space 258.
 Other x86 segments have yet to be allocated address space numbers.

 While these address spaces may seem similar to TLS via the ``thread_local`` keyword, and often use the same underlying hardware, there are some fundamental